VisionMining/Web-Course-Final-Project/README.md

 # Web-Course-Final-Project

-## Data Set
+## Data

-The all data set is provide by this repository.
-One in **Raw-Data** directory, the other in **Course-Additional-Data** directory.
+All data is provided by this repository.

 ### Raw Data
-The course final project raw data is a public data set **Book-Crossing Dataset**.
+The raw data is a public data set **Book-Crossing Dataset**.
 You can download it from this URL: <http://www2.informatik.uni-freiburg.de/~cziegler/BX/>

 ### Course Additional Data
-The course final project course additional data is collected by writing scraping program on the basis of **Book-Crossing Dataset**.
+The course additional data was collected by writing scraping program on the basis of **Book-Crossing Dataset**.

+### Training And Test Sets
+Randomly select 80% of ratings of each user to constitute the training set, and treat the remaining as the test set.

 ## Baseline